National Science Foundation

 Grant in 2023

-PneumoNIX Medical is focused on creating gel-based technologies aimed at preventing complications related to percutaneous procedures, particularly in the context of soft tissue biopsies.
-The company's innovative medical devices are designed to minimize the risk of collapsed lung complications that may occur during CT-guided lung biopsies.
-By addressing these critical issues, PneumoNIX Medical seeks to enhance patient safety and improve outcomes in medical interventions that involve needle insertions.
+PneumoNIX Medical is focused on creating innovative gel-based technologies aimed at minimizing complications that can arise from percutaneous procedures, particularly soft tissue biopsies.
+The company's primary objective is to address and reduce the risk of collapsed lung complications during CT-guided lung biopsies.
+By developing these specialized medical devices, PneumoNIX Medical seeks to enhance patient safety and improve outcomes in interventional procedures.

 Grant in 2023